 For this year’s Design in Tech Report, I did something new — I computationally designed the entire report instead of making it on Keynote/PPT.
-As a result, it’s less easy to distribute in its purest form.
-For now I have a simplified PDF that you can get by signing up to my monthly mailing list by clicking on the big red box below:
+As a result, it’s less easy to distribute in its purest form but I have a simplified PDF that you can get by signing up to my monthly mailing list by clicking on the big red box below:

 Key highlights from the report are as follows.

 Design in tech is evolving rapidly and globally